 Where We Find Time

 We feel most successful when we build in some regular time as part of a routine so that we’re sure to do it.
-One year, we decided that the share of reading workshop every other Friday would be devoted to readers sharing books they had read in the last two weeks, along with a chance to add books they heard about to their Books on Deck list.
+One year, we decided that the share of reading workshop every other Friday would be devoted to readers sharing books they had read in the last two weeks, along with a chance to add books they had heard about to their Books on Deck list.